 How to Get to the Pink Sea!

-Just a three-hour drive from Cancun, there’s an off-the-beaten path, otherworldly place called the Pink Sea.
-It’s unlike anything I’ve seen before, & is easily one of the most photogenic places I’ve encountered just about anywhere!
-Since so many people have asked me how to get there ~ I knew I had to write a post about it!
-And I’ll kick it off immediately with detailed directions how to get there ~ since we couldn’t find the exact location with our Google maps!
+Just a three-hour drive from Cancun, Mexico, there’s an off-the-beaten path, otherworldly place called the Pink Sea.
+It’s unlike anything I’ve ever seen, & is so photogenic you’ll weep.
+Since so many people have asked me how to get there, I knew I had to write a post about this amazing place.
+And I’ll kick it off immediately with detailed directions on how to get to the Pink Sea in Mexico ~ since we couldn’t find the exact location with our Google maps!

 Detailed Directions to the Pink Sea!